CD Universe: History

+CD Universe closed its doors in June 2024.
+By 15.
+June the website was bought, the logo slightly changed and is used to sell sexual content.

 Charity work

-In September 2014, CD Universe began an effort to help raise money for the well known and fiscally responsible charity called Room to Read.
-CD Universe helps to support Room to Read's goal of teaching every child to read and write, thus breaking the cycle of poverty.
+In September 2014, CD Universe began an effort to raise money for the well known and fiscally responsible charity called Room to Read.
+CD Universe supported Room to Read's goal of teaching every child to read and write, thus breaking the cycle of poverty.

-CD Universe also supports The American Red Cross.
-Visitors that donate using the link on their website will have their donations matched by CD Universe.
+CD Universe also supported The American Red Cross.
+Visitors that donated using the link on their website had their donations matched by CD Universe.

 Website security

-CD Universe protects its customers' sensitive information in the same way that all reputable online companies do: using SSL (Secure Sockets Layer).
-CD Universe experienced a security breach in December 1999.